Web Style Guide

 All content is short and concise.

-Keywords are used to help search engines, but they are not overused.
+Keywords are used to help search engines.
 Content is organic.

 - Have a Goal